sergeas67/OpenHyperFLOW2D/branches/OpenHyperFLOW2D-CUDA/Readme.txt

 2. Separate local blending factor (LBF) for each equation, may be unstable in some cases.
 3. CUDA based computational core.

-*Prebuilded binary executble compiled for sm 3.0
+*Prebuilded binary executble compiled for sm 3.0, 3.5 and 3.7

 OpenHyperFLOW2D it is open source clone of HyperFLOW2D (in-house CFD code) with reduced functionality, and can be used without restriction for educational